John Leake (NAAFI manager): Early life

 Born in Erdington, a suburb of Birmingham, England, Leake attended Albert Road School in Aston.
 Leake joined the Devonshire and Dorset Regiment, serving with the 1st Battalion of the Regiment in Northern Ireland.
-As one of his roles, he was an instructor in the use of the General-purpose machine gun.
+One of his roles was that of instructor in the use of the General-purpose machine gun.

 At the age of 24, he left the British Army to work for private security companies, including for Securicor at Birmingham Airport.
 He was working for locally based IMI plc, when he decided to join the West Midlands Police, but after arriving early for his interview he read a local paper and saw an advertisement for the Navy, Army and Air Force Institutes (NAAFI), and decided to apply for a job with them instead.

 NAAFI career

 By the time the Falklands War broke out in 1982, Leake was serving as a Canteen Manager in the Naval Canteen Service wing of the NAAFI on board HMS Ardent, a Royal Navy Type 21 frigate.

-The ship was ordered to proceed to Ascension Island, where after three days it proceeded to the Falklands.
-On the morning of 7 May, he was invited to practice on a general-purpose machine gun, being informed afterwards that he was to take up that role instead at action stations should active service be declared, with his former role of casualty coordinator in sickbay being taken by his Canteen Assistant, Nigel Woods.
-While en route, active service was declared and Leake signed on to the Royal Navy on a temporary basis, becoming a petty officer in the Royal Navy, but continuing in his previous role as Canteen Manager.
+The ship was ordered to proceed to Ascension Island, where after three days it sailed onwards to the Falklands.
+On the morning of 7 May, Leake was invited to practise on a general-purpose machine gun, being informed afterwards that he was to take up that role at action stations should active service be declared, with his former role as casualty coordinator in sickbay being taken by his Canteen Assistant, Nigel Woods.
+While en route, active service was declared and Leake signed on to the Royal Navy on a temporary basis, becoming a petty officer and continuing in his role as Canteen Manager.

-On 21 May, the Ardent moved into position in Falkland Sound as the lead ship to bombard Argentine positions in order to divert the attention of the enemy force from the British landing in the San Carlo inlet.
-Leake operated a deck mounted machine gun during the ensuing attacks by Argentine aircraft, and was credited with downing an Argentine Douglas A-4 Skyhawk, puncturing the plane's fuel tanks.
-He continued to man the gun whilst the ship was hit by seventeen missiles and bombs.
-Along with the remaining crew, Leake abandoned ship, boarding HMS Yarmouth, which pulled alongside the listing Ardent.
+On 21 May, Ardent moved into position in Falkland Sound as the lead ship to bombard Argentine positions, aiming to divert enemy attention from the British landings in San Carlos Inlet.
+Leake manned a deck-mounted machine gun during the subsequent Argentine air attacks, and was credited with damaging a Douglas A-4 Skyhawk.

+The aircraft was an A-4Q Skyhawk, tail number A-312 of CANA 3, which was recorded as "damaged [by] small arms fire from Ardent" and further hit by Lieutenant Morrell using 30 mm cannon.
+Unable to return to Argentina, the pilot, Teniente de Navío José Arca, flew to Stanley Airfield, ejected and was rescued, his aircraft crashing close to the shore.

+Leake continued to man the gun while the ship was struck by multiple bombs, and eventually the order came to abandon ship.
+Along with the remaining crew, Leake boarded HMS Yarmouth, which pulled alongside the listing Ardent.
+He was later transferred to the SS Canberra.

-Leake was later posted to HMS Sutherland, and died on 13 February 2000 in St Luke's Hospice, Plymouth, from cancer after previously having a kidney removed in an attempt to beat the disease.
+After the Falklands conflict, Leake was posted to HMS Sutherland, and died on 13 February 2000 at St Luke's Hospice, Plymouth, from cancer, after previously having a kidney removed in an attempt to treat the disease.
 His funeral took place at the crematorium at Weston Mill, Plymouth on 21 February 2000.